Intoxalock vs. Smart Start: Which Interlock Provider is Best?

 Intoxalock devices feature a one-button operating system, which makes it easy for drivers to operate and test.
 This simple design enables them to power up, blow, and test using the device without having to look down to read the screen.
 The possible options are pass or fail, and the device will not allow the driver to start the car until they pass.

 Smart Start devices are a bit more complicated to use and feature a full keyboard.
 Unlike Intoxalock, Smart Start devices also have a possible result of a “warn” rating.
 This can mean that your test showed the presence of alcohol, but not enough to result in a failed result.
-However, these warn ratings can sometimes result in false positives, or failed re-tests during a trip, which can be inconvenient for drivers.
+However, these warn ratings can sometimes result in failed re-tests during a trip, which can be inconvenient for drivers.

 Intoxalock vs. Smart Start: Blow pattern